The Star Wars universe has always been more than the sum of its live-action films.

 This is perhaps the most famous title on our list.
 Set four millennia before the Galactic Empire set up tyrannical shop, Knights of the Old Republic follows the ancient battle between the noble Jedi Order and the evil Sith.

 With options to customize your lightsaber and character, players must visit eight planets (including familiar ones like Tatooine and Kashyyyk) to defeat Darth Malak.
-Thanks to fantastic gameplay and a solid plot, the game serves as an excellent prequel to the prequel film trilogy.
+Thanks to fantastic gameplay and a solid plot, the role-playing game serves as an excellent prequel to the prequel film trilogy.
 Moreover, fans have been clamoring for a movie version of it for years.